ppy/osu-wiki/wiki/Tournaments/TMC/4th/en.md

 4. All successfully formed teams will be published after the registration phase.
    - A team should have at least 2 players registered to have the chance to play in the Qualifiers.
 5. Tournament staff members are **not** allowed to play in the tournament, with the exception of commentators, statisticians, and streamers.
-   - These staff members must not have access to any privileged data, such as Qualifiers score information or mappool details, before the mappool showcase.
+   - These staff members must not have access to any privileged data, such as Qualifier score information or mappool details, before the mappool showcase.
-6. All information about the tournament will ONLY be available on the [Discord server](https://discord.gg/cAr5VHG7WX).
+6. All information about the tournament will ONLY be available on the [Discord server](https://discord.com/invite/cAr5VHG7WX).
 All captains are asked to join the server in the case of any issues that may arise.

 ### Stage instructions

-#### Qualifier
+#### Qualifiers

-1. The Qualifiers Stage will happen in the first week of the tournament play.
+1. The Qualifier Stage will happen in the first week of the tournament play.
 All registered players who were not screened out during screening are eligible to participate in the Qualifiers.
 2. During Qualifiers, all teams will play the Qualifier pool in sequential order up to 2 times.
 The pool will have 6 stages, and they are as follows:
    - Stage 1: Early-Mid Game Rice Technical
    - Stage 2: Early-Mid Game LN Coordination